ABOUT THE FESTIVAL STAFF

 KEVIN CHRISTOPHER SNIPES

-Kevin is the Artistic Associate at Labyrinth Theater.
+Kevin is the Literary Manager at Labyrinth Theater.
 He is the author of A Bitter Taste (EST/Youngblood), The Chimes (SPF/The Public Theater) and other plays.
 Additionally he is the recipient of an Artists Fellow in Playwriting / Screenwriting from the New York Foundation for the Arts and an Alfred P. Sloan Screenwriting Fellowship.